 Writing out numbers can be intimidating.
-Fortunately, in most everyday situations, you just need to make things clear enough to avoid confusion and disputes.
-For example, when writing a check, you’re just helping to verify the numerals written elsewhere on the check.
+Fortunately, in most situations, you just need to make things clear enough to avoid major confusion and disputes.
+For example, when writing a check, banks will only reference the words to verify the numerals written elsewhere on the check.

-Writing a check is the most common situation in which you'll need to write out the amount using words (in addition to the numerals in the dollar box).
-Doing so helps to prevent confusion and fraud—numerals can easily be altered or misread, but an amount written in words is much harder to tamper with.
+Writing a check is the most common situation in which you'll need to write out an amount using words (in addition to the numerals in the dollar box).
+Doing so helps to prevent confusion and fraud—numbers can easily be altered or misread, but an amount written in words is much harder to tamper with.
 In most cases, it doesn’t matter how you write it.
 Nobody will notice unless there’s a problem with the check.